lottie/lottie-spec/CONTRIBUTING.md

 Sponsor organizations shall be transparently documented on the main repository.

-**Editors**
+### Editors

-Either working-group members or selected contributors responsible to repository maintenance: i.e. have write/edit access to the main repository.
+Either working group members or selected contributors responsible to repository maintenance. to the main repository.

 ## Classifying Contributions

-Contributions can come in the form of issues or pull requests.
+Proposals can come in the form of issues or pull requests.
 Contributions through GitHub discussions are not recognized.
 Discussions may be used for general discussion and brainstorming before it is put forth as a proposal and subsequently into the RFC process.